rubensworks/article-ldtraversal-security-short/content/threats.md

 **Example**

-Based on our use case, Carol could include a triple with a link to a SPARQL endpoint `http://attacker.com/sparql`.
+Based on our use case, Carol could include a triple with a link to the SPARQL endpoint at `http://attacker.com/sparql`.
 If Alice makes use of a hybrid LTQP engine, the internal query planner could decide to make use of this malicious endpoint once it has been discovered.
 Depending on the query planner, this could mean that intermediate results from the traversal process such as Bob's telephone are used as input to the malicious SPARQL endpoint.
 Other query planning algorithms could even decide to send the full original SPARQL query into the malicious endpoint.
-This could give the attacker knowledge of intermediate results, or even the full query.
+Depending on the engine and its query plan, this could give the attacker knowledge of intermediate results, or even the full query.
 This threat enables attackers to do obtain insights to user behaviour, which is a privacy concern.
 A more critical problem is when private data is being leaked that normally exists behind access control, such as bank account numbers.
-Furthermore, local files could be accessed via the `file://` scheme, which may also include sensitive data.

 **Mitigation**

 As this threat is similar to the _cross domain compromise_ and _data theft_ threats in Web browsers.
 A possible solution to it would be in the form of the **_same-origin policy_** that is being employed in most of today's Web browsers.
 In essence, this would mean that intermediate results can not be used across different Fully Qualified Domain Names (FQDN).
-Such a solution would have to be carefully designed as to not lead to significant querying restrictions that would lead to fewer results.
+Such a solution would have to be carefully designed as to not lead to significant querying restrictions that would lead to fewer relevant query results.
 A mechanism in the form of [Cross-Origin Resource Sharing (CORS)](https://fetch.spec.whatwg.org/#http-cors-protocol){:.mandatory}
 could be used as a workaround to explicitly allow intermediate result sharing from one a domain to another, which could be called **Cross-Origin Intermediate Result Sharing (COIRS)**.
+Related to this, just like Web browsers, query engines may provide queryable access to local files using the `file://` scheme.
+Web browsers typically block requests to these from remote locations due to their sensitive nature.
-Another low-hanging fruit solution would be to block all requests to URLs with the `file://` scheme, unless explicitly enabled by the user, which is the approach followed by the [Comunica query engine](cite:cites comunica).
+Similarly, query engines may decide to also block requests to URLs using the `file://` scheme, unless explicitly enabled by the user.
+This approach is for example followed by the [Comunica query engine](cite:cites comunica).

 ### Session Hijacking

 In this threat, we assume the pressence of some form of authentication, –such as [WebID-OIDC](cite:cites spec:webidoidc)– that leads to an active authenticated session.
-This threat is identical to that of Web browsers, where the session token can be compromised through theft or session token prediction.
+This threat is similar to that of Web browsers, where the session token can be compromised through theft or session token prediction.
 Such a treat could lead to [cross-domain request forgery (CSRF)](cite:cites csrf) attacks, where an **attacker forces the user to perform an action while authenticated** without the user's consent.

 **Example**

-For example, we assume that Alice has a naive SPARQL endpoint running at `http://my-sparql-endpoint/`, which requires Alice's session for accepting read and write queries.
+For example, we assume that Alice has a naive SPARQL endpoint running at `http://my-endpoint.com/sparql`, which requires Alice's session for accepting read and write queries.
 Alice's query engine may have Alice's session stored by default for when she wants to query against her own endpoint.
-If Carol knows this, she could a malicious triple with a link to `http://my-sparql-endpoint?query=DELETE * WHERE { ?s ?p ?o }` in her profile.
+If Carol knows this, she could a malicious triple with a link to `http://my-endpoint.com/sparql?query=DELETE * WHERE { ?s ?p ?o }` in her profile.
-While the [SPARQL protocol](cite:cites spec:sparqlprot) only allows update queries via HTTP POST, Alice's naive implementation could implement this incorrectly so that update queries are also accepted via HTTP GET.
+While the [SPARQL protocol](cite:cites spec:sparqlprot) only allows update queries via HTTP POST, Alice's naive query engine could implement this incorrectly so that update queries are also accepted via HTTP GET.
 If Alice executes a query over her address book, the query engine could dereference this link with her session enabled, which would cause her endpoint to be cleared.
 This threat is however not specific to SPARQL endpoints,